webtactics/gloucesterthunderboltsswimmingclub/news/250911-2024-25-season-coaches-award.md

 ---

+Congratulations to Olivia Wade for receiving the Coaches award.
+Oliva is there for every squad session always doing her best.
+Her consistency and dedication is always 100%.
+Well done Olivia this is well deserved

-Congratulations to Maximus Burgess, Olivia Lewis and Tomas Dellsperger who are the recipients of our 2024-25 Season Encouragement Awards.
+Congratulations to Maximus Burgess, Olivia Lewis and Tomas Dellsperger who are the recipients of our 2024-25 Season Coaches Award.

 These swimmers showed up consistently and have all improved so much over the season.